trellis-ldp/trellis/README.md

 ### Modularity

 The overall code base for Trellis is small, and it is divided up into even smaller modules.
 This simplifies maintenance and it also makes it easy to customize individual components as needed.
-Trellis has also been designed to fully support OSGi deployment.

 ### Web Standards